cayesoneira/miniTRASGO-documentation/docs/operation/index.md

         HostName minitrasgo.fis.ucm.es
         User rpcuser

-It will ask for a password, which is currently private (ask us) because it is the same for many devices at LIP Coimbra.
+It will ask for a password, which is currently private (ask us).
 Once we write it we will be inside the miniTRASGO computer.
 To leave the `ssh` connection just write `exit`.

 ### Desktop connection